bfrg/vim-qf-preview/README.md

 ## License

 Distributed under the same terms as Vim itself.
-See `:help license`.
+See <kbd>:help license</kbd>.